Coffee culture: Coffeehouses

 A coffeehouse or café is an establishment that primarily serves coffee, as well as other beverages.
 Historically, cafés have been important social gathering places in Europe, and continue to be venues of social interaction today.
 During the 16th century, coffeehouses were temporarily banned in Mecca due to a fear that they attracted political uprising.

 In 2016, Albania surpassed Spain as the country with the most coffeehouses per capita in the world.
 In fact, there are 654 coffeehouses per 100,000 inhabitants in Albania; a country with only 2.5 million inhabitants.

 Café culture in China has multiplied over the years: Shanghai alone has an estimated 6,500 coffeehouses, including small chains and larger corporations like Starbucks.

 Additionally, Seoul, South Korea, has a high concentration of coffeehouses.
 There was a 900% rise in coffee shops between 2006 and 2011, as well as an 1800% rise in national sales during this same time.
 There is a coffee Expo in Seoul that attracts many buyers and sellers, and continues to promote the growth of coffee within South Korea.

 In addition to coffee, many cafés also serve tea, sandwiches, pastries, and other light refreshments.
 Some cafés provide other services, such as wired or wireless internet access (the name, internet café, has carried over to stores that provide internet service without any coffee) for their customers.
-This has also spread to a type of café known as the LAN Café, which allows users to have access to computers that already have computer games installed.
+This has also spread to a type of café known as the LAN Café, which allows users to have access to computers that already have PC games installed.